6)

 name, and (sometimes) Margin Notes, which were

 added to the record at some time later than the birth.
 There will be more about Margin Notes later.
-Information in black
+On the

 is "boilerplate", while blue